TilenS6/Simple_DHT/README.md

 # Simple_DHT
-Very simple, lightweight and fast C/C++ library for AVR Microcontrollers (Arduino) Should be compatable with most DHT sensors (I was testing on DHT22)
+Very simple, lightweight and fast C/C++ library for AVR Microcontrollers (Arduino).<br>
+Should be compatable with most DHT sensors (I was testing on DHT22).

 # Installation
 1. Download .zip from releases: https://github.com/TilenS6/Simple_DHT/releases